lee-joanne/yakker-frontend/README.md

 ![Screenshot of follower feature from yakfile page](documentation/follower-yakfilepage.png)

 Logged-in users will have the functionality of being able to follow other users.
 In the screenshot above, the user is logged in as BobTheYak.
 The user will not have the follow button available for BobTheYak as users will not be able to follow themselves.
-If the user is NOT following a user already, a 'Follow' button will pop up beside usernames.
+If the user is NOT following a user already, a 'Follow' button will pop up beside the username.
 If the user IS following a user already, an 'Unfollow' button will appear instead.
-Users will be able to access following users from the Popular Yakfiles section, or in the detailed page of yakfiles.
+Users will be able to follow other users from the Popular Yakfiles section, or on the profile pages of other users.
 Users will be able to see all posts posted by their followed users in the "Feed" link in the navigation bar.

 User stories covered: